 LGBQ and sexuality issues– Includes coming out, relating to others, identifying and communicating needs, relationships, and family issues

 Self harm – Injuring of body tissue without suicidal intentions, including but not limited to cutting, burning, scratching, and hitting

-Therapist's note: Brennan can provide you with paperwork for reimbursement from your insurance company if you are seeking out-of-network sessions.
+Brennan is not in-network with insurances, but can provide you with paperwork for reimbursement from your insurance company if you are seeking out-of-network sessions.